shekharma/Gausiian-Mixture-Model-for-Audio-Classification/README.md

 # Gausian-Mixture-Model-for-Audio-Classification
 ## Overview
 This repository contains code for implementing a Gaussian Mixture Model (GMM) for audio classification using wavelet transform features.
-The GMM is trained to classify audio signals into predefined classes, making it useful for tasks such as speech recognition, environmental sound classification, and music genre classification.
+The GMM is trained to classify audio signals into predefined classes, making it useful for tasks such as speech recognition, environmental sound classification.
-Certainly!
-Below is an explanation of the Gaussian Mixture Model (GMM) for audio classification:

 ---